kenatiod/MUT/Understanding Machine Understanding.md

 Taken together, these findings underscore the dynamic and context-sensitive nature of understanding, and the close coupling between cognition, perception, and action.
 Rather than being a purely internal process, understanding emerges from the complex interplay between the brain, body, and environment, and is shaped by the particular situations and experiences in which it occurs.

 ### A1.3 -- Insights from cognitive neuroscience for AI understanding

 The insights from cognitive neuroscience research on the distributed, context-sensitive, and embodied nature of understanding have important implications for the development of artificial systems with human-like cognitive abilities.
 While much of the early work in Artificial Intelligence focused on symbolic, rule-based approaches to knowledge representation and reasoning (Newell & Simon, 1976), there has been a growing recognition of the need for more neurally-inspired architectures that can capture the flexibility and adaptability of human cognition (Lake et al., 2017).

-One key insight from cognitive neuroscience is the importance of distributed representations and processing for enabling robust and flexible understanding.
+One enlightening insight from cognitive neuroscience is the importance of distributed representations and processing for enabling robust and flexible understanding.
 Rather than relying on localist, symbolic representations, AI systems may benefit from using high-dimensional, distributed representations that can capture the rich structure of real-world environments (Bengio et al., 2013; LeCun et al., 2015).
 Similarly, rather than using modular, feed-forward processing pipelines, AI systems may need to incorporate recurrent and feedback connections that allow for the dynamic integration of information over time and across different levels of abstraction (Kriegeskorte, 2015; Yamins & DiCarlo, 2016).

 Another important insight is the critical role of prior knowledge and experience in shaping understanding.
 Rather than starting from a blank slate, AI systems may need to be pre-trained on large amounts of data in order to build up the kind of rich, structured knowledge that humans possess (Devlin et al., 2019; Radford et al., 2019).
 This prior knowledge can then be used to constrain and guide the interpretation of new information, allowing for more efficient and effective learning (Tenenbaum et al., 2011).